Toddlers (1 – 3 years)

-Now that your child is getting older, you are probably finding it easier to teach them the basics about looking out for their own safety.
-It is, however, still important to supervise them, and keep them safe as they explore their new found confidence.
-Children can go from playing quietly to getting up to all kinds of mischief in a matter of seconds, and they might still not understand the dangers of their everyday surroundings.
-It is also vitally important to ensure you supervise your child near any kind of exposed body of water.
+Now that your toddler will be moving around a lot more, it is more important than ever supervise them at all times.
+Children can go from playing quietly to getting up to all kinds of mischief in a matter of seconds, and, as a toddler, they don’t understand the dangers of their everyday surroundings.
+It is also vitally important to ensure you don’t leave your child unattended on any kind of elevated surface, or near any kind of exposed body of water.

 Safety in the home

-Locking up medicines and poisons and keeping sharp and foreign objects out of reach are a vital in making your house a safer place.
+Locking up medicines and poisons, installing baby gates and keeping sharp and foreign objects out of reach are great starts to making your house a safer place.
 You should always keep doors and windows locked up high and keep chairs and other climbable objects away from them.
-Keep all dangling cords out of reach, and make sure any heavy items are secured correctly so they cannot fall on your little adventurer.
-Explain to your child why certain objects are unsafe, so that they can start to recognise dangerous situations and objects themselves as they grow.
+Keep all dangling cords out of reach, and doors to rooms you don’t want little one finding their own way into closed.
+Explain to your toddler why certain are unsafe, so that they can start to recognize dangerous situations and objects themselves as they grow.

 Keep copies of emergency contact information on hand just in case.

-Whenever you are outside, you should take extra care with your child, and teach them to do the same.
-Exposure to germs in the air and from the general population can be a big factor in keeping them not only safe, but healthy.
-Even though as your child grows their immune system becomes stronger, you should still always make sure to sanitise/use your own covering on any ‘common use’ areas your little one might come into contact with.
+Whenever you are outside, you should take extra care with your child.
+Exposure to germs in the air and from the general population can be a big factor in keeping them safe in the outside world.
+Even though as your child grows their immune system becomes stronger, you should still always make sure to sanitize/use your own covering on any ‘common use’ areas your little one might come into contact with (e.g. public changing stations).

-Adventurous children like to explore everything and anything.
+Babies like to explore everything, and often use touch and taste to do so.
 Keep an eye on the things you let your child handle, but bear in mind that discovering things in this way is a big part of their development.

 When driving with your child in the car, always ensure that they are secure in the correct car restraint.
-At 3 years old, they can continue to be seated in a forward facing approved child restraint with an inbuilt harness.
-Once your child is 4 years old, you can choose to switch to a booster seat.
+Once your child is a year old, they can continue to be seated in a rear-facing approved child restraint, or move into a forward facing approved child restraint with an inbuilt harness.
 It is important that you use the correct restraint for your child’s size and weight to keep them safest.

 When travelling in the car, make sure all loose items are stowed where they cannot move around during transit.
 Your child might like to have some toys to play with in the car, make sure that any toys you give them are free from choking hazards and wont hurt them if he or she drops it on themselves.